FunderburkM/CMEngineOptionsDocs/3-WorkingWithWidgets.md

 This is controlled with three functions:

+`UOWidgetInterface::OnWidgetCreation` - This function registers the initializing asset as well as optional wrapper widgets.
+Check the [Setting Name widget below](#widget-setting-name)

 `UOWidgetInterface::SetupSettingValidation`  - This interface function for widgets implementing the interface registers the value set from the data asset setting (see image above) to the widget for later querying.

 `UOWidgetInterface::GetSettingValidation` - This interface function is for querying that value.